Glitch752/dotfiles/README.md

 - Nvidia support
 - Relatively consistent system-wide theming
 - Wallpaper manager script using [swww](https://github.com/LGFae/swww) that changes and animates wallpaper transitions
-- Custom layer-shell "bar" (though it goes around the whole screen) with launcher and notifications
+- Custom layer-shell "bar" (though it goes around the whole screen) with launcher, notifications, and more
+- Consistent system-wide themeing with custom themes for GTK 3, GTK 4, VSCode, Discord, Firefox, and more

 ## Images